thundra-io/merloc/examples/sam/python/sam-app-debug/README.md

 - Trigger lambda from console by clicking Test.

-- Get local merloc docker port from terminal outputs and enter it in .vscode/launch.json
+- Get local MerLoc docker port from terminal outputs and enter it in .vscode/launch.json

 - Put breakpoint and enjoy your debug!